Scot-Tussin Original Side Effects

 Generic Name: acetaminophen / pheniramine / phenylephrine

-Note: This page contains side effects data for the generic drug acetaminophen / pheniramine / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Scot-Tussin Original.
+Note: This document contains side effect information about acetaminophen / pheniramine / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Scot-Tussin Original.

 For the Consumer